frida/frida-website/_docs/javascript-api.md

-        -   `onMatch: function (address, size)`: called with `address` containing the address of the occurence as a `NativePointer` and `size` specifying the size as a JavaScript number.
+        -   `onMatch: function (address, size)`: called with `address` containing the address of the occurence as a `NativePointer` and `size` specifying the size as a number.

             This function may return the string `stop` to cancel the memory scanning early.